 Mr. Laursen previously served as the Federal Reserve Board’s Manager of Risk Policy and Guidance, where he wrote and interpreted financial regulations and guidance.
 In 2009, he authored new Federal Reserve guidance requiring large financial institutions to enhance trading book stress testing and value-at-risk modeling.
 He also worked closely with other US and international financial regulators to craft new rules, including as a member of the Basel Committee’s Trading Book Group.

-Starting in 2007, Mr. Laursen was heavily involved in the FRB’s response to the financial crisis, reporting directly to Chairman Bernanke and other FRB Governors and Reserve Bank Presidents on various risk, valuation, and regulatory issues.
-He also led reviews of problem institutions and assisted in the development of special FRB actions to reduce market turmoil and economic damage.
+During the financial crisis, Mr. Laursen reported directly to Chairman Ben Bernanke as well as other Governors and Reserve Bank Presidents on various risk, valuation, and regulatory issues.
+He led reviews of problem institutions and assisted in the development of special FRB actions to reduce market turmoil and economic damage.

 Testifying expert for defendants’ counsel, Wilmer Cutler Pickering Hale and Dorr LLP and Milbank, Tweed, Hadley & McCloy LLP, in connection with securities impairment determinations made by Thornburg Mortgage, Inc. executives in the company’s 2007 10-K financial report.
 United States District Court for the District of New Mexico, Case No. 1:12-cv-00257-JB-LFG.

 Testifying expert for defendants’ counsel, Vinson and Elkins, in connection with a municipal bond issuance and associated interest rate swap, remarketing agreement, bond insurance, and surety bond.
 United States District Court, Eastern District of Louisiana Case No. 2:08-cv-03949-KDE-SS.